Night-N/Night-N/README.md

-## Hello, World!
 ### About me
 - My name is Vladimir Gorbunov
-- I'm currently learning Linux server administration and DevOps instruments.
+- I'm learning Linux server administration and DevOps tools.
-- Feel free to reach out!
+- Currently looking for a technical support job or a junior specialist internship.
+Feel free to reach out!
 </br></br>

 ### My Toolbox